kurniawano/ictpsp.github.io/_Notes/Defining_Function.md

 ## Global Variable

-Now, you may realize that most of the arguments in the function `calculate_speed` will not change if the bicycle remains the same.
-Most of these are parameters of the bicycle of the users.
-As long as the user does not change the bicycle, those parameters will not change.
-Do we need to keep on entering those numbers such as the diameters and the tire size again every time we want to calculate the speed for a given cadence?
-The answer is no. In this section we will show two alternatives which uses the global variable and optional arguments.
-We will discuss its advantage and disadvantage.
-In the future lessons, we will show some other alternatives such as using your own custom data type through object oriented programming.
-Object oriented programming will allow you to pass on the bicycle information as one single data.
+Now, you may realise that most of the arguments in the function calculate_speed will not change if the bicycle remains the same.
+Most of these are parameters specific to the user’s bicycle.
+As long as the user does not change the bicycle, those parameters will remain constant.
+Do we need to repeatedly enter those numbers, such as the diameter and the tyre size, each time we calculate the speed for a given cadence?
+The answer is no.

+In this section, we will explore two alternatives: using global variables and optional arguments.
+We will discuss their respective advantages and disadvantages.
+In future lessons, we will introduce additional approaches, such as creating custom data types using object-oriented programming.
+Object-oriented programming allows you to package the bicycle's information as a single unit of data.

-Let's start with using the global variables.
-Since these parameters never (or seldom) change, we may put all these values as a kind of constants and define it outside of the functions.
-In this way, all these constants are readable by all the functions that we create.
-How to do this?
-Let's see the code below in Python Tutor.
+Let us start by using global variables.
+Since these parameters rarely change, we can treat them as constants and define them outside of the functions.
+This way, all functions we create can access these constants.
+How do we achieve this?
+Have a look at the following code in Python Tutor.

 <iframe width="800" height="700" frameborder="0" src="https://pythontutor.com/iframe-embed.html#code=import%20math%0Afrom%20typing%20import%20Tuple%0A%0ASpeed%20%3D%20Tuple%5Bfloat,%20float%5D%0A%0Adiameter%3A%20float%20%3D%20685.8%0Atire_size%3A%20float%20%3D%2038.1%0Achainring%3A%20int%20%3D%2050%0Acog%3A%20int%20%3D%2014%0A%0Adef%20calculate_speed%28cadence%3A%20int%29%20-%3E%20Speed%3A%0A%0A%20%20gear_ratio%3A%20float%20%3D%20chainring%20/%20cog%0A%20%20speed%3A%20float%20%3D%20math.pi%20*%20%28diameter%20%2B%20%282%20*%20tire_size%29%29%20%5C%0A%20%20%20%20%20%20%20%20%20%20*%20gear_ratio%20*%20cadence%0A%20%20speed_kmph%3A%20float%20%3D%20speed%20*%2060%20/%201_000_000%0A%20%20speed_mph%3A%20float%20%3D%20speed%20*%2060%20/%201.609e6%0A%20%20return%20speed_kmph,%20speed_mph%0A%0A%0Aspeed%3A%20Speed%20%3D%20calculate_speed%2825%29%0Aprint%28speed%5B0%5D,%20speed%5B1%5D%29&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=0&heapPrimitives=nevernest&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>

-In the code above, we define all the constants the first few lines of the code followed by the function definition.
-Notice that now the functin definition only takes in `cadence` as the input argument.
-During function invocation, we also only provide one actual argument, which is for the cadence, i.e. 25.
-How does the function `calculate_speed` obtains the values from the constants?
-Click "Next" button until you reach the first line inside the function `calculate_speed`, i.e. Step 11 of 17.
+In the code above, we define all the constants in the first few lines of the code, followed by the function definition.
+Notice that the function definition now takes only cadence as the input argument.
+During function invocation, we only provide one actual argument—cadence, which in this case is 25.
+How does the function calculate_speed obtain the values of the constants?
+Click the "Next" button until you reach the first line inside the function calculate_speed, i.e., Step 11 of 17.

-Notice the environment diagram on the right hand side.
-As expected, when we execute a functin, Python will create a local frame for that function.
-Here we see there is one local variable which comes from the input argument, i.e. `cadence`.
+Observe the environment diagram on the right-hand side.
+As expected, when we execute a function, Python creates a local frame for that function.
+Here, we see there is one local variable, which comes from the input argument: cadence.
 However, note that the global frame has more names associated with it.
-This time, we not only have `math` but also `diameter`, `tire_size`, `chainring` and `cog`.
-We also have the name `calculate_speed` (Python needs to know how to execute this function).
+This time, we not only have math, but also diameter, tire_size, chainring, and cog.
+Additionally, the name calculate_speed is present because Python needs to know how to execute this function.

-Let's see what happens when you execute line 13:
+Now, let us examine what happens when we execute line 13:

-- At line 13, when we execute `gear_ratio = chainring / cog`, Python recognizes that you are doing assignment from the assignment operator, i.e. `=`.
-Because of this, Python tries to evaluate the right hand side of the expression.
+At line 13, when we execute gear_ratio = chainring / cog, Python recognises that this is an assignment due to the assignment operator, =.
+Consequently, Python attempts to evaluate the right-hand side of the expression.
-- At the right hand side, Python sees the binary operator `/` and found two operands with two names `chainring` and `cog`.
+On the right-hand side, Python sees the binary operator / and identifies two operands with the names chainring and cog.
-- Python tries to find what these names are.
-Python cannot find these names in its built-in functions or keywords and so Python check the *local frame*.
-However, Python cannot find these two names in the local frame as well.
+Python checks what these names represent.
+Since these names are not built-in functions or keywords, Python looks in the local frame.
+However, it does not find chainring or cog in the local frame.
-- Since Python, cannot find the names in the local frame, Python goes **up** one level to the **previous** frame.
-This is the frame where the function `calculate_speed` is called.
-It happens that this is the same as the *global* frame.
-At this point, Python finds the two names and evaluates the values and execute the binary operator to perform division.
+Since Python cannot locate these names in the *local frame*, it moves **up** one level to the **previous** frame.
+This happens to be the *global* frame.
+At this point, Python finds the names and retrieves their values, evaluates the expression, and executes the division operation.

 - The result is assigned to a new name `gear_ratio` which is part of the *local* frame.

 Click Next to see how the environment change in the local frame.